Summary

 Explore

 Display slide 7 and ask students to get into groups of four.
-Then, pass out copies of the following readings to each group or have students access them online:
+Have each group access the following articles online:

 Societal: “Henrietta Lacks: Science Must Right a Historical Wrong”